kirandcunha/cows-and-bulls/README.md

 The Player tries to guess the answer in the fewest number of turns.

+No repeat letters are allowed in a word and only valid English words are allowed

 No repeat letters are allowed in a word

 ex:

-FIVE is the word chosed by the Game
+FIVE is the word chosen by the Game

 1. GRID - 0B1C // I is in a different position
 2. LIST - 1B0C // I is in the correct position